Fix MacBook Trackpad Not Working after Sequoia Update

 • First time Charging Adapter color will be Red in Shut down mode.

-• #4: When you release the keys and find that MagSafe adapter changes color to green, SMC is successfully reset.
+• #4: When you release the keys and find that the MagSafe adapter changes color to green, SMC is successfully reset.

 Now, Press only the power button to start your Mac.